classilla/kopenray/README.md

+# Equipment help!

+We're looking for a replacement Accutech Gobi (7 or 8) for additional development work, since our units have failed.
+The Gobi in particular is desirable because it has some unusual attributes I had to hack around in kOpenRay.

+If you have an Accutech Gobi laptop (Gobi7 or Gobi8) you're willing to part with or sell, please contact us!
+You can help support the project!
+We have the power supply and batteries already.
+Send E-mail to ckaiser at floodgap dawt com (located in United States).

 # kOpenRay

 kOpenRay is a fork of _[jOpenRay](http://www.jopenray.org/)_, an open-source Java server for [SunRay 2](https://en.wikipedia.org/wiki/Sun_Ray) devices.
 Unfortunately, jOpenRay hasn't been updated since 2010 (though there have been [modest attempts](https://github.com/collegiumv/jopenray), some of which is in this codebase), and it has various issues with newer SunRay hardware and later JDKs. kOpenRay is a possibly intermittently potentially incompletely successful attempt to fix these problems.